scccy/mcp-neo4j/README.md

 [Details in Readme](./servers/mcp-neo4j-cypher/)

-Get database schema for a configured database and exeucte generated read and write Cypher queries on that database.
+Get database schema for a configured database and execute generated read and write Cypher queries on that database.

 ### `mcp-neo4j-memory` - knowledge graph memory stored in Neo4j